-If the petition for leave to appeal is allowed, the petitioner becomes the appellant, and the respondent becomes the appellee.
+If the petition for leave to appeal is petitioner becomes allowed, the the appellant, and the respondent becomes the appellee.
 Accordingly, we will refer to the parties as appellant and appellee for the remainder of this section.
-The record that was before the appellate court will automatically be transmitted to the Illinois Supreme Court.
+The record that before the appellate court will was automatically be transmitted to the Illinois Supreme Court.
 Ill.
 S. Ct.
 R. 315(e).
 Furthermore, the parties will be permitted to file additional pleadings, and the schedule for filing them begins to run from the date on which the petition is allowed.